-That’s why you need to register a Gewerbe (trade) in order to “trade”.
+That’s why you need to register a Gewerbe (trade) to “trade”.
 For example, if a freelancer in Germany runs a company with a” commercial ” name runs the risk of being classified as a trader or proprietorship and falling under the trade tax liability.

-Legal term of being self-employed in Germany:
+The legal term of being self-employed in Germany:

 - it’s a form of gainful employment